 Planning a hike?
 Unsure of what to carry?
-We’ve teamed up with Osprey Europe to bring you a shortlist of all the essential kit you might need for a long day on the trail.
+Our hiking checklist will help you get kitted out for a long day on the trail.

 Some additional items that can help organise and protect your pack are: